“It’s Not My Fault”: A Service Recovery Fallacy

 Published:

-There is No I, You, Bob, or Judy in “Team”
+There is no I, you, Bob, or Judy in “team”

 When talking about customer experiences that have gone awry, encourage team members to talk in the collective.
-Instead of “You didn’t cook the burger correctly” or “Bob sent them in the wrong direction” or “Judy and the valet team dented the car” or whatever it might be, encourage team members instead to say “We didn’t cook the burger correctly”, “We didn’t serve our customer correctly”.
+Instead of “You didn’t cook the burger correctly” or “Bob sent them in the wrong direction” or “Judy and the valet team dented the car” or whatever it might be, encourage team members instead to say “We didn’t cook the burger correctly,”or “We didn’t serve our customer correctly.”
 No matter who did it, we all did it.
 Nobody gets a pass, nobody gets blamed, but we all take responsibility for our customers and each other.

 More often than not, people will avoid responsibility when they are self-conscious or uncertain in their job ability.
-Think about it—if you are confident in your job aptitude, then the mistakes you inevitably make seem less impactful.
+Think about it: if you are confident in your job aptitude, then the mistakes you inevitably make seem less impactful.
 However, if you feel doubtful about your job performance, you are more likely to fret about making an error.
 To build team confidence, take a moment to focus on their wins.
 In team meetings, make sure to highlight as many good customer experiences as bad (if not more).
 Take time to acknowledge team members that are doing well and don’t wait for some extraordinary act of above-the-call-of-duty behavior.
-Just showing up and doing their best is enough reason for a high five or a simple “Thanks!”.
+Just showing up and doing their best is enough reason for a high five or a simple “Thanks!”
 The more positive service interactions are acknowledged, the less someone will feel the need to shirk the negative ones.

 Schedule a conversation.